 Almost every situation where those with much seek to give and help with our time, talents, or resources could be considered a cross-cultural experience.
 Sure, we may only be going down the street or across town, but the world we inhabit may be light-years from the daily struggles, history, or experience of the people we meet.
 That’s why “cross-cultural training” can be so beneficial.
 Not only does it provide a safe space to explore ideas that will shape the way we serve others, but it opens our eyes to the reality of worlds outside of our own—and how we might not be perceiving our own place in this world through the right lens.

 For these reasons and more, Experience Mission has spent countless hours developing cross-cultural training sessions for our mission trip volunteers.
 To date, we’ve created five 90-minute sessions tackling topics that come up over and over again in the context of missions and service other — Hope, Dignity, Brokenness, Advantage, and “Other”-ness.
-For years, we’ve sent training materials to EM mission trip teams to go through ahead of their trip, but in this “summer of no mission trips”, we want as many people as possible to experience the growth and change these stories, activities, and discussions can bring about.
+For years, we’ve sent training materials to EM mission trip teams to go through ahead of their trip, but in this different season we want as many people as possible to experience the growth and change these stories, activities, and discussions can bring about.
 For free.
 (Really!
 Access and download all 5 sessions here.)

 With that said, we think there are 3 great ways to use these training sessions this summer:

 These training sessions were initially designed for groups to go through in-person together.
-Obviously, in-person gatherings have been hard to come by recently, but we’re optimistic that your youth group, mission trip team (who’s missing their trip this summer), or church small group will be able to get together soon.
+Even if in-person gatherings have been hard to come by recently, but we’re optimistic that your youth group, mission trip team (who’s missing going on a trip this summer), or church small group will be able to get together soon.

 We all know large group meetings online are not ideal, but hosting a cross-cultural service training session for your group provides a reason to get together, share ideas, and dream about when we can get back out there and love and serve others like Jesus in tangible and meaningful ways.
 That’s a little better your average Zoom call!